class ApolloClient

 |

 Remove all data from the store.
-Unlike resetStore
+Unlike resetStore, clearStore will

 not refetch any active queries.